Realhaqq/RealHaqq/README.md

 A little about me:

-- 🔭 I’m currently working on https://finch.africa App
+- 🔭 I’m currently working on https://spendoware.com

 - 💬 Ask me about anything here